owenkx/introToDataViz3/README.md

 - Which chart will work best for each data set?
 - Are there ways to show relation information between the three data sources?
 - What's the best way to arrange the information on the page?
 Do you need to add text to make things more clear?
+- How can the request function be improved?
 - How can you break down the script into smaller functions?